Unwelcome (film): Reception

-On the review aggregator website Rotten Tomatoes, Unwelcome holds an approval rating of 68% based on 34 reviews.
+On the review aggregator website Rotten Tomatoes, Unwelcome holds an approval rating of 63% based on 46 reviews with an average rating of 5.8/10.
+The site's consensus reads: "Unwelcomes tonal and pacing issues prevent this rural horror outing from reaching its full potential, but it's still frequently fun".

-Little White Lies reviewed the film as saying "Anyone who has seen director Jon Wright's previous boozy creature comedy Grabbers might expect Unwelcome to resemble the madcap chaos of Gremlins or Ghoulies, [but] the tone is more sober….the psychological and the supernatural similarly abut one another as two sides of the same divide".
-And said there were "vivid metaphors for the trauma which sufferers can negotiate only at a costly price…Straw Dogs and Wrong Turn meet Irish folk horror".
+Little White Lies reviewed the film as saying "Anyone who has seen director Jon Wright's previous boozy creature comedy Grabbers might expect Unwelcome to resemble the madcap chaos of Gremlins or Ghoulies, [but] the tone is more sober...the psychological and the supernatural similarly abut one another as two sides of the same divide".
+And said there were "vivid metaphors for the trauma which sufferers can negotiate only at a costly price...Straw Dogs and Wrong Turn meet Irish folk horror".
 Ellen E Jones evoked Straw Dogs in The Guardian but likened it to "Straw Dogs meets Fraggle Rock.
 Unwelcome eschews tasteful ambiguity in favour of polyfoam beasties that could have scuttled straight off the set of a lost Jim Henson classic."
 Jones added "the script by Wright and Mark Stay weaves in enough anxieties, both contemporary and primal, to sustain suspense even amid the silliness.
 It adds up to an enjoyably unpretentious Irish-ish folk horror."
 John Nugent in Empire said "In the CGI era, practical effects are fast becoming a lost cinematic art.
 On that basis alone, then, we should be grateful for Unwelcome...this is a film that benefits greatly from the practical execution of its puckish perils, a glorious hark back to an era when tiny imps really did look like they could scratch your eyes out."